ethersphere/helm/charts/bee/README.md

 ## Introduction

-This chart deploys a [Ethereum Swarm Bee](https://github.com/ethersphere/bee) onto a Kubernetes cluster using the Helm package manager.
+This chart bootstraps a Bee node.
 It creates ConfigMap, Deployment and Service Kubernetes objects, while Ingress and ServiceAccount are optional.

 ## Prerequisites